g00414253/fpga-vga-verilog_EvanDuffy/index.md

 <a href="https://raw.githubusercontent.com/g00414253/fpga-vga-verilog_EvanDuffy/main/docs/assets/images/Demo_Vid.webm" target="_blank">Video Demonstration</a>

 ## **My VGA Design Edit**
-For my own VGA Design i will be improving on the flashing colours test bench.
-My plans are implement a fading transition between the different colours, while also including buttons to increase/decrease the speed of this fading.
+For my own VGA Design i will be improving on the basic flashing colours test bench.
+My plan is to change the colours that are flashing while also improving the transitons by fading into the next colour instead of an instant swap.
+I will also add three buttons to interact with the display.
+One to increase the transtion speed, one to decrease the transiton speed and one to reset the speed by to its default pace.
 ### **Code Adaptation**
-Briefly show how you changed the template code to display a different image.
-Demonstrate your understanding.
-Guideline: 1-2 short paragraphs.
+To implement buttons that would change the display i had to make edits to mulitple files.
+# *Master.Xdc File Changes**
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**